LeonardoVilardo/bessai/bessai-plan.md

 The MVP should use this loop as its default operating model, while keeping the implementation flexible if a simpler working version is cleaner.

-1. Fetch solar forecast for the next 24 to 48 hours.
+1. Fetch the next-24h solar forecast from the Open-Meteo Forecast API.
+   - Requested hourly variables: `shortwave_radiation`, `cloud_cover`, and `temperature_2m`.
+   - `shortwave_radiation` is the raw irradiance input for tomorrow's dispatch chart.
+   - If the API fails, use the deterministic fallback forecast so the demo still runs.
-2. Estimate forecast error using ML regression.
+2. Estimate forecast error using a scikit-learn regression model.
+   - Current model class: `GradientBoostingRegressor`.
+   - Target: `actual_solar - forecast_solar`.
+   - Real training source when available: Open-Meteo Previous Runs API matched against Open-Meteo Historical Weather API.
+   - Fallback training source: synthetic demo forecast-error rows, clearly labeled in diagnostics.
-3. Estimate forecast uncertainty from predicted forecast error.
+3. Convert predicted forecast error into a forecast-uncertainty diagnostic.
+   - Current displayed uncertainty: absolute predicted forecast error in W/m2.
+   - The MVP does not use ML to overwrite the dispatch forecast.
-4. Simulate PV generation and load from the raw forecast.
+4. Simulate PV generation and load from the raw Open-Meteo forecast.
+   - PV output = irradiance factor * PV size * system efficiency.
+   - Load comes from a preset or custom hourly profile.
 5. Simulate battery dispatch hour by hour.
+   - Track state of charge, PV used directly, battery charge, battery discharge, grid import, and PV export.
-6. Compute savings, payback, and resilience.
+6. Compute short-horizon dispatch metrics.
+   - Representative 24h savings.
+   - Grid import.
+   - Exported PV.
+   - Final state of charge.
+   - Backup hours at the configured critical load.
+7. Compute annual economics using historical irradiance.
+   - Preferred source: NASA POWER hourly `ALLSKY_SFC_SW_DWN`.
+   - Current MVP years: `2016-2025`.
+   - Each year is simulated independently.
+   - The app reports average, P50, and P90 annual savings.
-7. Repeat for multiple battery sizes.
+8. Repeat the annual simulation for multiple battery sizes.
+   - Current sizes: `0, 5, 10, 13.5, 15, 20, 30 kWh`.
-8. Select the best battery size using a simple blended score.
+9. Select the best battery size using a simple blended score.
-9. Display recommendation and dispatch plan.
+   - Savings, payback, and outage resilience are scored deterministically.
+   - Only payback-qualified batteries are recommended when any option has payback <= 10 years.
+10. Display recommendation, dispatch plan, diagnostics, and assumptions.
+    - Show what data source was used.
+    - Show whether annual economics used multi-year NASA data, a single year, or fallback annualization.
+    - Show ML as an uncertainty diagnostic, not as a hidden financial or dispatch decision.

 ## Target Users

 - Residential solar PV owners considering a battery.
 - Small commercial solar users with peak tariffs or reliability concerns.
+- Medium-sized farms or agro-industrial users with solar PV, reliability concerns, or peak-tariff exposure.
 - Solar installers who need a quick pre-sales sizing estimate.
 - Energy analysts evaluating simple battery economics.
 - Demo audience: people who understand solar but do not want to read an optimization notebook.